- Scientific name: Molva molva

 Methods and Techniques to Catch Ling

-Ling are a deep-water species, seldom coming into water less than thirty metres deep, and usually found around heavy and broken ground in depths down to 300 metres.
+Ling are a deep-water species, seldom coming into water less than thirty metres deep, and usually found around heavy and broken ground in depths down several hundred metres.
 Ling are therefore a species mostly targeted by boat anglers who hold this species in high regard for its fighting qualities and the relatively high chance of catching a large 20lb plus fish.
-Generally large fish baits and pirks are used to catch ling from boats.
-The boat-caught record for ling was broken in 2013 with a 67lbs specimen caught by angler James Isbister fishing off the coast of the Shetland Islands.
-However, it is possible to catch ling from the shore, although they are highly likely to be the small and undersized specimens which have yet to make their way into deeper waters, a fact highlighted by the fact that the shore caught record is a specimen of 21lb 10oz – less than a third of the boat caught record.
+Generally, large fish baits and pirks are used to catch ling from boats.
+The British boat-caught record for ling (listed by the British Record Fish Committee) was set in 2013 with a 67lbs specimen caught by angler James Isbister fishing off the coast of the Shetland Islands.
+Confusingly, the International Game Fish Association list the all-tackle world record for this species as a ling of 88lb 6oz caught by Gareth Laurenson also at the Shetland Islands in 2002, although this is not registered as a British record.
+It is possible to catch ling from the shore, although they are likely to be the small and undersized specimens which have yet to make their way into deeper waters, a fact highlighted by the fact that the shore caught record is a specimen of 21lb 10oz – less than a third of the British boat caught record.
 Ling are most likely to take fish and crab baits meant for other species, and fishing into deep water from the end of a long pier or a rock mark offers the best chance of catching a shore-caught ling.